September 13, 2025 4:13 am

 10. Rahotep and his wife Nofret

-The sculptures were unearthed in Rahotep’s mastaba tomb (a rectangular platform tomb) north of Snefru’s pyramid at Meidum during King Snefru’s reign (c.
+Archeologists unearthed the sculptures in Rahotep’s mastaba tomb.
+This was a rectangular platform tomb located north of Snefru’s pyramid at Meidum.
+The discovery took place during King Snefru’s reign (c.
 2575-2551 BC).
-The Egyptian Museum in Cairo is now housing them.
+Today, the Egyptian Museum in Cairo houses them.

-The figures of Rahotep (121 cm) and Nofret (122 cm) are famous examples of the rigorous regulations that regulated this period’s art.
-These sitting sculptures are sculpted to be seen from the front, unlike Greek sculpture, which is carved to be seen from all sides.
+The figures of Rahotep (121 cm) and Nofret (122 cm) are famous examples of the strict rules that governed the art of this period.
+Unlike Greek sculptures, which you can view from all sides, these sitting figures were sculpted to be seen only from the front.

 11. Hathor’s Chapel of Thutmose III